 Protecting our Landscape from Large Scale Pylons

 A company called Green GEN Cymru has proposed to develop a 132 kV electricity distribution connection to connect proposed wind farms in Powys to the existing national electricity transmission network in Shropshire.
-The company is holding a statutory consultation on its Vyrnwy Frankton project which started on 19 February, and runs until 16 April 2025.
+The company held a statutory consultation on its Vyrnwy Frankton project during 2025.
+I provided my own views opposing this current proposed connection.

 It is vital that, as our power needs increase and more renewable power sources come online (such as farm scale renewables), that we do have improved grid connections.
 My concern is that the proposed line would do little to help such projects in Mid Wales.